Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Warning!
 The piston + needle assembly is very fragile.

-Remove spring
+Remove piston spring

 Remove piston